Why asteroid 2024 YR4 is unlikely to hit Earth in 2032 and how scientists keep track

 Asteroids are space rocks orbiting the sun that are considerably smaller than planets.
 Scientists believe they’re the leftovers from the solar system’s formation 4.6 billion years ago.

 There are so many asteroids orbiting between Mars and Jupiter — millions of them — that this region is known as the main asteroid belt.
-They sometimes get pushed out of the belt and can end up all over the place.
+They sometimes get pushed out of the belt and can end up all over the place — like this one.

 A telescope in Chile discovered the asteroid 2024 YR4 in December.
 It’s estimated to be 130 feet to 300 feet (40 meters to 90 meters) across.
 Observations by the Webb telescope should provide a more precise measurement, according to NASA.